lijinling530/Food-Trend/README.md

 ## Quickstart Guide
 ### 1. Set Up AWS Cluster
 The project is set up on AWS service.
-9 m4.large EC2 instance is applied.
+Total 9 (m4.large) EC2 instances are applied.

 ### 2. Set Up S3 Storage
-AWS S3 is served as datalake.
+Create a datalake in AWS S3.

 ### 3. Set Up Spark
-Spark 2.4.7 is installed.
+Install Spark 2.4.7, install pyspark.

 ### 4. Set Up Database
-PostgreSQL relational database.
+Install PostgreSQL relational database, create user/database, configurate JDBC.

 ### 5. Set Up Airflow
-Airflow is installed.
+Install Airflow, configurate Airflow PATH, define DAG, and run airflow.py.

 ### 6. Set Up Frontend
-Dash/Flask is served as frontend.
+Install Dash/Flask, run app.py

+### 7. Start Pipeline
+Start Airflow webserver and scheduler.
+1. download the compressed dataset from website,
+2. uncompress the dataset,
+3. upload the dataset to S3,
+4. submit first spark job, spark will read JSON files from S3 into dataframe, convert into Parquet, upload back to S3,
+5. submit second spark job, spark will read Parquet files from S3 into dataframe, transform and upload back to S3, meanwhile, write dataframe to PostgreSQL.
+Airflow job finished.

+Run dash, or set it up in a domain webserver.
+Surf through the website, and get the information you want.

 ## Project Pipeline
 The tech pipeline is: